billrawlinson/dreamcheekyusb/Readme.md

 **Project Description**

-This is just a fork of the original DreakCheeky library for controlling the big red button.
+This is just a fork of the original DreamCheeky library for controlling the big red button.
 I have made the following changes:

 1. I got rid of all the stuff I don't care about such as the LED and some other Iron Man button references.